EricKim27/Freefall_air_resistance/README.md

 It takes in height of the falling object, its terminal velocity, and its weight. after all the calculation is done, the time, height, and velocity gets written to the csv file with the name: ```Fall_<height>m.csv```

-To use it, type in the following command to compile:
+To use it, make a build directory, and type in this command:
 ```
-g++ -std=c++11 physics.cpp gravity.cpp -o <your output file name>
+cmake <path to this code>
+make
 ```
 Then you can use it with the following syntax:
 ```